 Knowing how to keep your lawn healthy in spring and summer will ensure your garden is healthy and lush all season long.
-By regularly maintaining your lawn using these three steps, you’ll help to minimise any damage to it at the end of summer caused by hot dry weather, or just a few too many BBQ’s!
+By regularly maintaining your lawn using the steps below, you’ll help to minimise any damage to it at the end of summer caused by hot, dry weather or just a few too many BBQs!

 1. Mow when needed

-This applies to both ways – mowing when the grass is growing high to keep it in good condition, and knowing when to your are mowing the grass too short!
-Yes, we can all get a little too mower-friendly when we see how wonderful our lawn is looking.
-The truth is not all grass types will survive close mowing, and you can damage the grass by mowing it too short if it’s not used to it.
-Finer leafed varieties such as fescues and bent grasses will tolerate close mowing for an ornamental appearance, this means mowing the grass to around 10-15mm.
-For a hard-wearing family lawn, a mowing height of 25-40mm is suffice.
-During summer, your grass will need cut more frequently – we recommend mowing your lawn once or twice a week.
+This applies to both ways – mowing when the grass is growing high to keep it in good condition and knowing when you are mowing the grass too short!
+Yes, we can all get a little too mower-friendly when we see how wonderful our lawn looks!
+Not all grass types will survive close mowing, and you can damage your lawn by mowing it too short.
+Finer-leafed varieties such as fescues and bent grasses will tolerate close mowing for an ornamental appearance; this means mowing the grass to around 10-15mm.
+A mowing height of 25-40mm is sufficient for a hard-wearing family lawn.
+During summer, we recommend mowing your lawn once or twice a week.
 This helps to keep it looking its best and become used to its weekly chop!
 Keep reading for the next step in how to keep your lawn healthy.

 2. Water well in dry weather

-It may seem obvious but watering the lawn in extremely hot weather is often forgotten, usually because sunbathing seems to be a higher priority!
-If you don’t have time to water, or have larger lawn, it’s a good idea to invest in a sprinkler.
-Watering your grass not only helps it to keep growing, but stops it from drying out in hot weather.
-It also ensures that your soil is nice and moist, as dry soil can cause problems further down the line.
-We have had lots of enquiries from customers wondering how to repair their lawn from last year’s drought, lucky enough, here’s a guide we prepared earlier on how to repair your drought damaged lawn!
+It may seem obvious, but watering the lawn in extremely hot weather is often forgotten, usually because sunbathing seems to be a higher priority!
+If you don’t have time to water or have a larger lawn, investing in a sprinkler is a good idea.
+Watering your grass helps it keep growing and stops it from drying out in hot weather.
+It also ensures that your soil is nice and moist, as dry soil can cause further problems.
+We have had many enquiries from customers wondering how to repair their lawn from last year’s drought; lucky enough, here’s a guide we prepared earlier on how to repair your drought-damaged lawn!

-In our recent year-round fertiliser guide, we recommend applying a SLOW RELEASE: Spring Summer fertiliser.
+Our year-round fertiliser guide recommends applying a SLOW RELEASE: Spring Summer fertiliser.
 This offers four steady months of continuous feed.
-However, there may be some occasions – like the big family BBQ, where you wish for your lawn to look even greener.
+However, there may be some occasions – like the big family BBQ, where you wish your lawn to look even greener.
 On these occasions, we recommend a QUICK RELEASE: Spring / Summer fertiliser.
-This is a nitrogen rich fertiliser that gives a quick burst of greenness so your lawn is dressed to impress, it will also give a boost of feed so any seedlings that may be struggling in the heat are pepped up with potassium!
+This nitrogen-rich fertiliser gives a quick burst of greenness, so your lawn is dressed to impress.
+It will also give a boost of feed, so any seedlings that may be struggling in the heat are pepped up with potassium!

 At the end of summer, most lawns have seen a lot of footfall, fun and frolicking .
-Unfortunately, this also means wear and tear, and maybe some yellowing grass from where a trampoline has been!
+Unfortunately, this also means wear and tear and maybe some yellowing grass from where a trampoline has been!
 If you have thinning spots, bald spots, or just want to put your best foot forward going into autumn / winter, overseeding is a great idea.
 There are many benefits to sowing seed at the end of summer / beginning of autumn, including a lesser need to water, feed or keep the seed away from pesky peckers!
-By allowing the seed to germinate in early autumn, you’re preparing your lawn for the following spring.
+Allowing the seed to germinate in early autumn prepares your lawn for the following spring.
 So, save yourself a job and start early, and whilst everyone else is rushing to reseed next spring, you’ll have had a head start!